psico-mojo/bluegoldfish/README.md

 downlaod folder to desktop and drag or copy the .url files on to your desktop....they will immediately open as ICONS and are ready to activate ,

+once on your desktop the file bahaves in the same way as any other file on your desktop dictated by your version of the Windows OS tou have installed

+on your computer.

 double click to Go !